MICHELE D. BOLINGER

-Michele resides in Medina, Ohio with her teenage daughter.
-She attended Suffolk Community College and Northern Virginia Community College where she completed her Associates Degree in Business Administration.
-Michele is the Office Manager for eleventy marketing group.
+Michele resides in Medina, Ohio with her family.
+She attended Suffolk Community College and Northern Virginia Community College where she completed her Associate’s Degree in Business Administration.
+Michele works with our therapy treatment team as an equine specialist and is reiki certified.
+She self-funded this nearly 12-acre farm for 6 years before gaining nonprofit 501(c)(3) status in 2013.

-Michele is the founder and operator of Forever Amber Acres Animal Sanctuary.
-This 11.5 acre farm was self-funded for nearly 6 years, before earning a nonprofit 501 c(3) status in 2013.
-It acts as an equine/animal retirement facility in Medina, Ohio.
-Current residents at this farm include four special needs horses and an assortment of once feral cats and dogs, all that have been rescued by Michele.
-Michele has been at the forefront of animal welfare, working in conjunction with other animal welfare organizations and other rescues, at the local, national and international level; including The Humane Society of the United States (HSUS), Medina County SPCA, Happy Trails Farm Animal Sanctuary.
+The sanctuary acts as an equine retirement and therapy facility.
+Current residents at the sanctuary include special needs horses, dogs, and an assortment of once-feral cats, all of which have been rescued by Michele.
+Michele has been at the forefront of animal welfare, working in conjunction with other animal welfare organizations and other rescues, at the local, national, and international levels; including The Humane Society of the United States (HSUS), Medina County SPCA, and Happy Trails Farm Animal Sanctuary.

-Michele has been involved in horse rescue since 2006 and has rescued more than 45 horses during that time, raising tens of thousands of dollars in donations for other animal rescues and organizations as well.
-Michele has been used to investigate animal abuse cases and has testified in high profile animal abuse and related trials in the states of Ohio and West Virginia.
+Michele has been involved in horse rescue since 2006 and has rescued in excess of 45 horses during that time, raising tens of thousands of dollars in donations for other animal rescues and organizations as well as her own.
+Michele has been used to investigate animal abuse cases and has testified in high-profile animal abuse and related trials in the states of Ohio and West Virginia.

-Michele has more than 25 years of hands on experience in various areas including: animal care (rescue, rehabilitation, retirement and on the ground training of horses and animals of various breeds and special needs); sales, fundraising, retail management, human resources and benefits administration, project management, accounts payables and receivables, payroll, customer service, and business administration.
+Michele has more than 25 years of hands-on experience in various areas including animal care (rescue, rehabilitation, retirement, and on-the-ground training of horses and animals of various breeds and special needs); sales, fundraising, retail management, human resources, and benefits administration, project management, accounting, customer service, and business administration.

-Michele is very active and enjoys all sports.
-She participates in many outdoor sports, including running, horseback riding, skiing, hiking, and canoeing.
+Michele is very active and enjoys all sports and participates in many outdoor sports, including running, horseback riding, skiing, hiking, and canoeing.

-James Moran is from Michigan and moved to Ohio in the Cleveland/Akron area in 2003.
-He hasworked in retail management, marketing, client services, and business intelligence and analytics for the past 20 years.
-James has worked with many of the top non-profit organizations across the country to improve donor acquisition and retention.
+James Moran is originally from the Detroit area in Michigan and moved to Ohio in the Cleveland/Akron area in 2003.
+He has worked in retail management, marketing, client services, and business intelligence and analytics for the past 25 years.
+James has worked with many of the top nonprofit organizations across the country to improve donor acquisition, retention, and lifetime value.

-Currently he is the Director of Marketing Intelligence and Analytics for the eleventy marketing group in Akron, Ohio.
+Currently, he is the Vice President of Marketing Intelligence and Analytics for the eleventy marketing group in Akron, Ohio.
 James holds an MBA in Marketing and is an avid reader of history.
-He is married and has two children and a cat named Jordan.
-Jim and his family enjoy the outdoors and all types of animals.
+He is married and has two children, a cat named Jordan and a dog named Izzy.
+Jim and his family enjoy being active, the outdoors, and all types of animals.

-A long-time resident of Charleston, SC, Deb has served on the FAAAS Board of Directors since 2013 focusing on development, marketing and funding initiatives.
-A former senior level business executive with extensive management experience, she has a proven track record in both the private and non-profit business sectors.
-She has played a critical role in numerous, highly successful new business launches, acquisitions, and turn around projects requiring extensive hands-on experience in program development and administration, fiscal management, process planning and logistics at Reebok International, totes Isotoner Corporation, and most recently, the Lowcountry Food Bank.
+A long-time resident of Charleston, SC, Deb served on the FAAAS Board for 6 years as Secretary, assuming the role of Treasurer in 2020.
+In her role as Treasurer, Deb is responsible for financial oversight of our growing organization, as well as focusing on development, marketing, and funding initiatives.
+She has played a critical role in numerous, highly successful new business launches, acquisitions, and turnaround projects requiring extensive hands-on experience in program development and administration, fiscal management, process planning, and logistics at Reebok International, totes Isotoner Corporation, and most recently, the Lowcountry Food Bank.

 Active in a number of local volunteer efforts, Deb’s expertise includes leadership in building collaborative partnerships and inspiring community investment to sustain, develop, and expand effective, innovative programs for underserved populations in tri-county Charleston, South Carolina.
 Deb is a graduate of Bellevue University and holds a Bachelor of Science Degree in Human and Social Services Administration.